Shorts Pattern (FREE – Child sizes 5 to 14)

 Turn the shorts right side out.
 Mark the side with a pin – the front and back seams will be the other markers.

 Take the waistband (with the raw edges facing up and put it around the shorts.)
 Pin the quarters together – Making sure the back seam of the waistband lines up with the back seam of the shorts.
-The shorts top will be larger than the waistband (this is on purpose).
-Pin the quarter points together.
-Sew around the waist using a stretch stitch and a 3/8 seam.
-To make the

-You’ll notice how the fabric under ( the shorts top) is longer.
+You’ll notice how the fabric under (the shorts top) is longer.
 To make the two pieces the same length gently pull the top and stretch so they are the same length.

 Sew all the way around the waist gently pulling the top fabric (the waistband) to be the same length as the shorts underneath.